 The Youth Advisory Board identifies, supports, and amplifies the voices of global youth by engaging with our peers, representing them during the strategic planning process of the coalition, and initiating and supporting global and local activities and community-based projects.

 SEPTEMBER 2019 - PRESENT

-Responsible for general safety of the park as well as ensuring a positive experience for all our guests.
+Responsible for the general safety of the park, the management and coordination of our staff team, and ensuring a positive experience for all our guests.

 JUNE 2018 - SEPTEMBER 2018